Who We Are

 The people behind SFU Public Square are committed to working collaboratively to create space for diverse voices and ideas.
 Our permanent staff are joined by community volunteers and students through the work-study, co-op and peer education program who infuse our approach with their energy and ideas.
 Much more than a production team, we confront the complexity of topics in our programming through a spirit of always learning and striving for better.
 This culture challenges us to think holistically and extend ourselves towards ever more interesting, inclusive, and productive engagements.

-Janet Webber – Executive Director
+Janet Webber (she/her) – Executive Director

 Janet effectively designs and facilitates community engagement activities which encourage the respectful exchange of diverse values and ideas.
 Locally and internationally she has convened innovative, inclusive and impactful events for small intimate groups and for audiences numbered in the thousands.
 The north star that guides Janet’s work is her belief in the fundamental importance of bringing people into spaces and conversations with each other on the issues that shape our individual and collective lives.
 Janet is originally from Toronto, lives in Vancouver and holds a BA in Psychology and an Executive MBA.

-Seth Erais – Program Manager (on parental leave)
+Seth Erais (he/him) – Program Manager

 Seth comes to SFU Public Square with a professional background in student engagement, program development and event planning.
 He is an educator and advocate for accessibility and meaningful inclusion.
 Before working with SFU Public Square, he developed and facilitated interreligious and intercultural education and programming for students, staff and faculty at the University of Calgary.
 Seth completed his BA in Religious Studies with a focus on pedagogy and experiential learning in post-secondary education at the University of Calgary.
 He believes in the power of storytelling for social change.